gprakhar/scripts-biopython/README.md

-misc_scripts
+scripts-biopython
 ============

-Folder Bio-python contains scripts that use this modules to do various tasks
+this repo has scripts that use Bio-python to perform tasks